-- Asphaltic material

-- Road-marking paint
+- Asphaltic material - Road-marking paint

-- Bituminous emulsion bond coat

-- Milled-in/surface-mounted road studs
+- Bituminous emulsion bond coat - Milled-in/surface-mounted road studs.

-The value of the scheme is > \pm 350,000, therefore a Site Waste Management Plan (SWMP) is required.
+As the value of the scheme exceeds £350,000 a Site Waste Management Plan (SWMP) is required.

-The 1.33 km scheme involves removal of the surface course and localised areas of base and binder course.
-In total, 4,261 tonnes of bituminous material (European

-Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.
+The 1.97km scheme involves removal of the surface course and localised areas of binder course.
+Bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.